daniellebandong/employee-manager-1/Readme.md

 # Employee Manager Login

 ### Setting Up A Basic User Authentication System.
-Were going to setup a basic user login form for the employee manager.
+Were going to setup a basic user login form to the dashboard.
+Restrict access to the dashboard.

 ### Read files with Node.js